Email marketing strategies are one of the most vital aspects of driving sales.

 Simple as that.

-Now, best times and days tend to differ slightly from industry to industry, generally speaking, but they’re fairly similar across the board.
+Now, best times and days tend to differ slightly from industry to industry, generally speaking, but evidence from from thousands of studies show they’re fairly similar across the board.

 An offer is what makes your email amazing.

 These "calls to action" are what drive your conversion rates!

 This offer can be in the form of a piece of content, a checklist, a consultation call, a coupon, or literally anything else you could seek to offer to your subscribers.